svenkreiss/html5validator/README.md

 ### Technical

 On the backend, this does a request to [http://html5.validator.nu/](http://html5.validator.nu/).
+Please read their [about page](http://about.validator.nu/).